supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/dataset/README.md

 ### Settings

-- **rule** — Select `Keep original datasets` to keep original dataset names.
+- **Keep original datasets** — Keep original datasets names.
 In this case, input field `name` will be hidden.
-- **name** — Set the name of the resulting dataset.
+- **Name** — Set the name of the resulting dataset.
 This setting is available only if `Keep original datasets` is disabled.

 ### Example 1.
 Keep original datasets

 For example, we have a project with two datasets: `cats` and `dogs`.
 We will use `Dataset` layer and set `Keep original datasets` rule.
 As a result, all images will be placed to the same dataset names as they were before (in new project).

 <table>
 <tr>